Science Together 2024–2025

 Project: School Radio for Wellbeing and Connection with Nature

-The team are introducing regular ‘try at home’ nature challenges into the weekly school radio show “Wellbeing Wednesdays”, which is co-presented by Year 5 and 6 pupils.
-They will assess the engagement with these activities and qualitatively evaluate the impact of participation on children’s well-being.
+The team introduced regular ‘try at home’ nature challenges into a weekly school radio show “Wellbeing Wednesdays”, which is co-presented by Year 5 and 6 pupils.
+They assessed the level of engagement with these activities and qualitatively evaluated the impact of participation on children’s well-being.

 What they do: Act as long-term steward of land and assets on it, ensuring they are used to benefit local people.
 Have a focus on tackling the housing crisis in Oxfordshire through the development of affordable, sustainable, community-led housing projects.